padrino/padrino-web/source/guides/index.html.md

 ## Guides

-Learn Padrino from the creators.

----

-### List of Guides

 When getting started with Sinatra or Padrino for the first time, we recommend that you check out the [Getting Started](/guides/getting-started) guide which provides an overview of the rest of our resources.
 Also be sure to check out the [Blog Tutorial](/guides/blog-tutorial) for a step-by-step walkthrough of building your first Padrino project.

 Padrino consists of multiple modules which enhance Sinatra in different ways.
 The major components are described in detail below: